onkenlab/V1VLM/README.md

-# V1VLM - An vision language model for analyzing neural coding in primary visual cortex
+# V1VLM - A vision language model for analyzing neural coding in primary visual cortex

 Code for the V1VLM model, a vision language model using [ViV1T](https://github.com/bryanlimy/ViV1T-closed-loop) as a digital twin of